-The objective of this module is to introduce students to a number of key criminological concepts and issues.
-More specifically, it aims to introduce students to: a key factors that influence official definitions and societal perceptions of crime and deviance; b the differing involvement of identifiable social groups in crime and deviance; c the differing levels of victimisation amongst such groups, and c the main reasons behind these differences.
-Also, the module aims to introduce students to sources of information on crime, deviance and victimisation and to a number of specific types of crimes.
+The objective of this module is to introduce a number of key criminological concepts and issues.
+More specifically, the key factors that influence official definitions and societal perceptions of crime and deviance, and the differing involvement of identifiable social groups in crime and deviance.
+You will explore the differing levels of victimisation amongst such groups, and the main reasons behind these differences.
+Also, it will introduce the sources of information on crime, deviance and victimisation and to a number of specific types of crimes

-This module is designed to introduce students to the major theoretical perspectives that have emerged in the discipline of Criminology over the past 200 - 300 years and enable students to apply these theories to concrete examples of crime.
+This module is designed to introduce the major theoretical perspectives that have emerged in the discipline of Criminology over the past 200 - 300 years and enable you to apply these theories to concrete examples of crime.
 It considers how historical context, political influence and basic philosophical differences on such questions as what it is to be human have influenced the development of criminological perspectives.
-It will introduce students to the academic research that underpins different theories and help them to understand the key arguments and reflect upon the relative merits of each theory through engagement with relevant literature.
+It will introduce the academic research that underpins different theories and help you to understand the key arguments and reflect upon the relative merits of each theory through engagement with relevant literature.

 This module provides an introduction for first year sociology and criminology students to the study of contemporary society.
-The module engages key issues and debates that constitute the subject matter, while introducing students to the themes and perspectives that inform social inquiry.
-Students will also engage with core approaches to understanding contemporary society and the social relations that comprise it.
+The module engages key issues and debates that constitute the subject matter, while introducing the themes and perspectives that inform social inquiry.
+You will also engage with core approaches to understanding contemporary society and the social relations that comprise it.

-The module aims to develop students evaluative abilities regarding quantitative and qualitative research methodologies as well as to introduce them to the underlying philosophical and ethical principles of social research.
+This module aims to develop your evaluative abilities regarding quantitative and qualitative research methodologies as well as to introduce you to the underlying philosophical and ethical principles of social research.
 It aims to make clear the links between theory, method and data, to define what data is within different research paradigms and the various ways of generating and analysing it, and to understand and critique published research.
 Emphasis is placed on developing awareness and critique of secondary sources.
-The module also aims to prepare students for the development of a proposal for their final year dissertation project.
-Throughout the module students will apply the various components of research methods to the specific subject of the programme they are studying.
+The module also aims to prepare you for the development of a proposal for the final year dissertation project.
+Throughout the module, you will apply the various components of research methods to the specific subject of the programme you are studying.

-This module aims to synthesise learning from the criminology programmes of study, providing an opportunity for students to study independently and investigate a topic in depth, in accordance with the Criminology Benchmark Statement.
+This module aims to synthesise learning from the criminology programmes of study, providing an opportunity for you to study independently and investigate a topic in depth, in accordance with the Criminology Benchmark Statement.
 It fosters academic curiosity, an inquiry based approach, and the employment and application of research skills thus facilitating the development of a higher level of theorising.
-Students will select a topic of personal interest on which they wish to undertake an in-depth study.
-They will manage their own learning during this module, with the support of an allocated supervisor for this period of independent study.
-Further, students in criminology will have criminology specific dissertation workshops to support their independent study; and formative assessments during the dissertation year to assist with the development and completion of the dissertation.
+You will select a topic of personal interest on which you wish to undertake an in-depth study and manage your own learning with the support of an allocated supervisor for this period of independent study.
+Furthermore, those studying criminology will have criminology specific dissertation workshops to support the independent study and formative assessments during the dissertation year to assist with the development and completion of the dissertation

 This module critically examines the concepts of serious group offending and in particular the growing phenomenon of gangs.
 The existence and prevalence of gangs is contested academically and by practitioners.
 The module will consider classic and contemporary theories as to why gangs form and thrive in places; the challenges of defining gangs as opposed to street cultures and peer groups will be considered.
 Issues such as risks and motivations for joining, membership, behaviours, territoriality, recruitment, levels of violence, criminal activity, gender, links to organised crime, deprivation and globalisation are all pertinent topics addressed in the module.
 Key issues are identified and critically reviewed such as divergent experiences between the USA and the UK, race, gender, and partner/agency involvement.
 The module takes a left realist approach notably in consideration of recent police and practitioner strategies and initiatives under development regarding desistance, prevention and intervention models.